 Varnish hybris extension My solution

-no capabilities for cache invalidation for some cases it has some capabilities to manually invalidate the caches
+No capabilities for cache invalidation For some cases, it has capabilities to manually invalidate the caches.

-caching “live” HTML fragments is not possible (for example, list of customer addresses) capable to work with “live” HTML fragments
+Caching “live” HTML fragments is not possible, for example, a list of customer addresses Capable of working with “live” HTML fragments.

-well-tested and used on many projects, but it is not free experimental thing (but free)
+Well-tested and used on many projects, but it is not free Experimental, but free.

-The last point is a strong one.
-My solution seems to be more flexible and cheaper, but it might also be more expensive in support.
-If you do have a choice, it would better go to hybris Professional Services.
+The last point is an important one.
+My solution seems to be more flexible and cheaper, but it might also be more expensive to support.
+If you do have a choice, it would be better to go to hybris Professional Services.

 Solution